Do you know how to store sweaters properly? We’re tackling your frequently asked questions regarding the best way to store sweaters.

 • Consider folding a sweater Konmari-style by creating a long rectangle shape that can stack vertically inside a drawer.

-• Fold a sweater so that all sweaters are the same size by neatly folding the arms straight across the back of the sweater.
+• Make all your folded sweaters the same size by neatly folding the arms straight across the back of the sweater.
 We’ve linked a video demonstrating this method below:

 How do I store sweaters safely?

-The most important aspect of storing sweaters is the location you choose.
-Think dry and dark.
-We recommend not storing sweaters in a basement or garage because the moisture can seep into the fabrics and is difficult to remove.
+Another important aspect of storing sweaters is the location you choose.
+Think dry and dark, so that means no basements or garages because the moisture in these locations can seep into the fabrics and is difficult to remove.

-If you are limited on storage options, there are some tricks you can try to minimize the amount of odor that will get to the sweater in a moist environment.
-Follow along with these sweater storage tips to learn what to do and what not to do.
+If youre limited on storage options, there are some tricks you can try to minimize the amount of odor that will get to the sweater in a moist environment.

 Offseason sweater storage tips:

-• Launder then dry completely.
-For expensive sweaters, consider getting them professionally dry cleaned.
-Even if the sweater seems clean, don’t skip this step.
-Trace amounts of body oils and dirt can translate into future stains and smells that are very difficult to get out.
+• Launder, then dry completely.
+For expensive sweaters, consider getting them professionally dry-cleaned.
+Don’t skip this step, even if the sweater seems clean since trace amounts of body oils and dirt can translate into future stains and smells that are very difficult to remove.

 • Keep sweaters in an airtight container temporarily.
-This storage method is especially important if you must store sweaters in a basement or damp area for a couple of months.
-However, if you are storing sweaters long term, it is better if the fabric can breathe in more open container or shelf space.
-Fabric that is unable to breathe is susceptible to mold, mildew and unwanted odors.
+This storage method is especially important if you must store sweaters in a damp area for a few months.
+It’s typically better if the fabric can breathe in a more open container or shelf space since fabric that is unable to breathe is susceptible to mold, mildew, and unwanted odors.

 • Sort sweaters by material and store like materials together.
-Don’t store wool or cashmere sweaters too tightly inside a container because doing so can compromise the fabric and promote moisture build up.
-It is especially important to allow this fabric to breathe.
+Don’t store wool or cashmere sweaters packed too tightly inside a container since that can compromise the fabric and promote moisture buildup.

 • Protect your investment by keeping pests out.
-Cashmere and other fine materials are expensive but also resilient enough to last many years with the proper care.
-Invest in solutions to reduce moths naturally, like cedar chips or lavender soap.
+Cashmere and other fine materials are expensive but resilient enough to last many years with the proper care.
+Invest in natural solutions to reduce moths, like cedar chips or lavender soap.

 Where should I store sweaters for the summer?

-If you can carve out space in your closet or dresser for your sweaters, great.
-Remember, an ideal storage location is out of diect sunlight and room temperature or cooler.
+If you can carve out space in your closet or dresser for your sweaters, that’s great.
+Remember, an ideal storage location is out of direct sunlight, and room temperature or cooler.

-• Get creative with storage solutions.
-Does your home have tall ceilings?
-In the summer, consider storing sweaters on a closet shelf that is installed close to the ceiling.
+• Does your home have tall ceilings?
+Place sweaters on a closet shelf that’s installed close to the ceiling.

-• Before resorting to the basement, garage or attic storage, see if you have a climate controlled area of your home that is underutilized.
-Consider storing sweaters in totes underneath the bed or in an interior mudroom cabinet.
+• See if there’s a climate-controlled area of your home that is underutilized (i.e. in totes underneath the bed or in an interior mudroom cabinet.

 How do I eliminate unwanted smells from sweaters?

-In the event that you stored some sweaters without reading this advice, you might have some smelly garments on your hands.
-If a sweater absorbed odors from your basement or attic, there are a few things you can try to correct the problem.
+If, in fact, you stored some sweaters without reading this advice, you might have some smelly garments on your hands.
+If a sweater has absorbed odors from your basement or attic, there are a few things you can do to try and correct the problem.

 Ways to get rid of unwanted odors: